justinniclaus/cs-549-final-project/README.md

 ## Dataset

-The project uses the `spam1.csv` dataset, which is assumed to have the following structure (please update based on your actual dataset):
+The project uses the `spam1.csv` dataset:

 - **Columns:**
   - `label`: Indicates whether the message is spam or ham.
   - `message`: Contains the text of the email/SMS message.

-*Note:* Be sure to verify the column names and adjust the notebook accordingly if they differ from the assumptions above.

 ## Features